 PyFilesystem also offers a number of shortcuts for common file related operations.
 For instance,

-readbytes() will return the file contents as a bytes, and
+readbytes() will return the file contents as bytes, and

 readtext() will read unicode text.
-These methods is generally preferable to explicitly opening files, as the FS object may have an optimized implementation.
+These methods are generally preferable to explicitly opening files, as the FS object may have an optimized implementation.

 Often you will need to scan the files in a given directory, and any sub-directories.
 This is known as walking the filesystem.

 Here’s how you would print the paths to all your Python files in your home directory:

 >>> from fs import open_fs >>> home_fs = open_fs('~/') >>> for path in home_fs.walk.files(filter=['*.py']): ... print(path)

 walk attribute on FS objects is instance of a

 BoundWalker, which should be able to handle most directory walking requirements.

 See Walking for more information on walking directories.